 This Unit II clinical skills course further develops skills in screening and assessment, including hearing screening and hearing conservation, and introduces skills in outcome evaluation and reporting.
 Simulated clinical experiences will provide a context for learning fundamentals of counseling.
 Clinical reasoning and technical skill development are integrated with relevant research evidence and theory.

-SPEECH723/Foundational Knowledge for Speech-Language Pathology II
+SPEECH723/Foundational Knowledge II

 This Unit II course will address foundational knowledge related to speech perception and acoustics, and instrumentation related to assessment and intervention.

-SPEECH724/Inquiry Seminars II
+SPEECH724/Inquiry Seminar II

 This course will provide a forum for discussing topics related to the theory and principles underlying clinical practice in speech-language pathology across settings and populations, including models and frameworks for assessment and intervention; principles of measurement related to conducting clinical assessments; fundamental knowledge related to working with individuals who have hearing disorders; perspectives of individuals with communication disorders and their families/caretakers; professional ethics; and evidence-based practice.